networknt/light-doc/content/tutorial/rest/swagger/petstore/environment.md

 mvn install -DskipTests
 ```

 Now, we have the environment and light-codegen ready.
-The next step, we will generate the
+The next step, we will [generate][] the
 project with the Swagger 2.0 specification.

+[generate]: /tutorial/rest/swagger/petstore/generate/